HarshCasper/WebEdge/README.md

 We are also making use of DeepSource Analysis, which can be viewed [here](http://deepsource.io/gh/HarshCasper/webEdge).
 This allows us to identify potential bugs and anti-patterns with each push to the repository, and potentially fix it 🐛

-For setting up CI/CD, we are making use of [Travis CI](http://travis-ci.org/).
-With a simple configuration set-up, we were able to test each build for specific issues, which can be viewed [here](https://travis-ci.org/github/HarshCasper/WebEdge) 🌱
+For setting up CI/CD, we are making use of [GitHub Actions](https://github.com/features/actions).
+With a simple configuration set-up, we were able to test each build for specific issues, which can be viewed [here](.github/workflows/ci.yml) 🌱

 ## 📜 LICENSE